Overview of NetFlow Troubleshooting

 Big data storage allows for the storage of huge volumes of augmented raw flow records instead of needing to roll-up the data to predefined aggregates that severely restrict analytical options.
 SaaS options save the network managers from incurring CAPEX and OPEX costs related to dedicated, on-premises appliances.
 Scale-out NetFlow analysis can deliver faster response times to operational analysis queries on larger data sets than traditional appliances.

-To learn more about troubleshooting with NetFlow, read about Kentik’s flagship product, Kentik Detect, and our approach to big data NetFlow analysis.
-Also, check out this blog posts on maximizing the value of network metadata, or view some of the video presentations and demos of Kentik Direct on our NFD12 info hub.
+To learn more about troubleshooting with NetFlow, read about Kentik’s network troubleshooting features, and our approach to big data NetFlow analysis.
+Also, check out this blog post on maximizing the value of network metadata, or view the video presentations and demos of Kentik on our Networking Field Day info hub.